 This commitment to progress has accompanied, inspired and motivated SK right from the start.
-Always at the cutting edge, the company is now associated more than ever before with high-quality, trend-conscious ceramics “made in Germany” for both indoors and outdoors.
+Always at the cutting edge, the company is now associated more than ever before with high-quality, trend-conscious ceramics “made in Germany”.

 Follow us on our trip back in time through the history of the company.

 Johann Peter Söndgen founds a pottery workshop in Wachtberg-Adendorf.

 During the First World War, production can only be continued in small quantities.
 After the war, the company is rebuilt again.